Code-Institute-Submissions/bucketlist/README.md

 __Intentions Page__<br>
 Read (view) all intentions. <br>
-This page shows all the posts made on the website.
+This page shows all the posts made on the website, sorted by Username.<br>
+* In collapsible-header: intention_name and edit_intention. edit_intention shows only if this intention was created by this user
+* In collapsible-body: intention_description, division_name, due_date, created_by and delete_intention. delete_intention shows only if this intention was created by this user
 ![](static/img/all_intentions.JPG)

 __Add Intention__<br>